indranillab/pseudoga/README.md

 # Analysis of Human midbrain cell development data

 The data can be downloaded from <https://scrnaseq-public-datasets.s3.amazonaws.com/scater-objects/manno_human.rds> .
+More details about the dataset can be found here: http://dx.doi.org/10.1016/j.cell.2016.09.027 .
 For a collection of similar datasets one can visit <https://hemberg-lab.github.io/scRNA.seq.datasets/> .
+The dataset is available in the form of a cell by gene expression matrix.
+The read counts have been estimated from raw reads in an single cell RNA-seq experiment.

 ## Gene Selection